Orientation and Convocation

 The ring and rose ceremony is a special event held in the spring semester to acknowledge the 'half way mark' of a students MHC career.
 Sophomores who ordered class rings receive them this night and the class celebrates each other with a semi-formal presentations and a dessert reception.
 All Sophomores are invited to attend.
 (This is a student only event).

 This is a well-established tradition at Mount Holyoke.
 Through social events designed by the Junior class board, an incoming first-year student is paired to a member of the junior class.
-Over the semesters ahead "Big Sisters" are there to offer advice and support to their "Little Sisters" on campus issues.
+Over the semesters ahead "Bigs" are there to offer advice and support to their "Littles" on campus issues.
 Many of these connections persist long past graduation.

 The junior class traditionally stages its own show to entertain the College, usually during the last weekend in February.
 Over the years returning alumnae have been known to sing, even twenty to thirty years after the event, the songs from their show.
 The closing night is junior/senior night, generally followed by a party for the two classes.